 provide the organization with validation of their driving records; and

-appropriate insurance coverage.
+provide the organization with validation of their licenses and appropriate insurance coverage.

-Interpretation: Regarding elements (c) and (d), this information should be provided as frequently as necessary, based on the amount of time licenses and insurance are valid.
-For example, if licenses are valid for two years, license validation can occur every two years.
-Regarding validation of appropriate insurance coverage, it is suggested that the organization maintain a copy of each foster parent’s auto policy declaration.
+Interpretation: Regarding element (d), this information should be provided as frequently as necessary, based on the amount of time licenses and insurance are valid.
+The organization should determine what level of insurance coverage is considered appropriate and maintain a copy of each resource parent’s auto policy declaration to validate appropriate insurance coverage.

-Note: In some cases this standard may not be applicable to all foster parents (e.g., if foster parents live in urban areas and utilize public transportation instead of their own vehicles).

-AS 11: Post-Placement and Post-Adoption Support and Family Preservation
+AS 12: Post-Placement and Post-Adoption Support and Family Preservation Services

-A comprehensive continuum of post-placement and post-adoption services are available to ensure safety, well-being, and long-term stability and permanency.
+Comprehensive post-placement and post-adoption services are available to ensure safety, well-being, and long-term stability and permanency.

 NA The organization provides home study services only.

-NA The organization provides child-focused recruitment only.Interpretation: Whenever possible, services provided by others should be provided by adoption competent professionals with experience in trauma informed care.
+NA The organization provides child-focused recruitment only.

-Interpretation: All individuals involved in an adoption have their own unique experiences and needs related to adoption.
-People may experience few or frequent needs, minimal or extensive needs, and may experience those needs at any point in time throughout their lives.

-AS 11.01
+AS 12.01

-The program provides or refers children, youth, adoptive parents, adoptive families, and adopted adults to an array of preventive and supportive services including:
+The organization provides or refers children, youth, adoptive parents, adoptive families, and adopted adults to an array of preventive and supportive services based on their individualized needs, including:

 information, education, and counseling;